rosettatype/design-regression/_posts/2024-01-17-can-we-selectively-attend-to-the-top-halves-of-letters-and-ignore-the-bottom-halves.md

 ### Repository

-We have made the study website and data available on [GitHub](https://github.com/MrBrezina/holistic-study) and licenced them under a [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](http://creativecommons.org/licenses/by-sa/4.0/).
+We have made the study website and data available on [GitHub](https://github.com/MrBrezina/holistic-study) and licensed them under a [Creative Commons Attribution-ShareAlike 4.0 International License (CC BY-SA 4.0)](http://creativecommons.org/licenses/by-sa/4.0/).

 ## What we found